ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 Specifies the via content in the card.
 This is a a great way to do attribution.

-##### data-card-chrome

-Removes the left-hand colored border if the value is set to `0`.

 ##### data-card-theme

 For dark backgrounds it's better to specify the dark theme.

+### data-card-embed

+URL to a video or rich media.

+Use with static embeds like articles, instead of using the static page content in the card, the card will embed the video or rich media.

 ##### data-card-image

+URL to an image.

-Specifies which image to use in article cards.
+Specifies which image to use in article cards when `data-url` points to an article.
+Not all image URL's are supported, if the image is not loaded, try a different image or domain.

 ##### data-card-controls

 Enables share icons.

+`0`: Disable share icons.
+`1`: Enable share icons

-The default value is `1`.
+The default is `1`.

 ##### data-card-align

 Aligns the card.

+The possible values are `left`, `center` and `right`.

-The default value is `"center"`.
+The default value is `center`.

 ##### data-card-recommend

-Disables Embedly recommendations on video and rich cards.
+When recommendations are supported, it disables embedly recommendations on video and rich cards.

+These are recommendations created by embedly.

+`0`: Disables embedly recommendations.
+`1`: Enables embedly recommendations.

 The default value is `1`.

 ##### common attributes